 • [[MOSFET transconductance|Small-signal ]]: .

-So is the proportionality constant that ties the geometry and physics of the device to its electrical strength.
-It is the MOSFET counterpart of the BJT’s saturation current in setting the absolute current scale.
+ties the geometry and physics of the device to its current strength.
+It’s the MOSFET counterpart of the BJT’s saturation current in setting the absolute current scale.

 Why it matters for design

-is process-dependent and spreads between nominally identical transistors and with temperature, just like the Threshold voltage.
+spreads between nominally identical transistors and with temperature, just like the Threshold voltage.
 A given can therefore produce wildly different in two “identical” parts.
-That spread is precisely why you must not set the operating point by fixing — see MOSFET biasing — and why robust bias circuits use Negative feedback so that depends on stable external resistors rather than on .
+That spread is why you must not set the operating point by fixing (see MOSFET biasing), and why good bias circuits use Negative feedback so that depends on stable external resistors rather than on .